 Before putting the burner head back, shake out excess water and then dry it thoroughly by setting it in a warm oven for 30 minutes.

 Replace the burner heads and caps.
 Make sure that the heads and caps are replaced in the correct location.
-There is one oval (center) head and cap assembly and four medium (side) heads and caps.
+There is one small, 2 medium and one large cap.